Mini Project 2: Math Quiz App

 Sending Challenges to Other Users

-Part of the feature of this app is that you can send the math question to multiple users.
-To do this, we create a drop down list widget for you to select which users you want to send the question to.
+One of the features in this app is that you can send the math question to multiple users.
+To do this, we create a drop-down list widget for you to select which users you want to send the question to.

 selected_users = st.multiselect("Select Users to answer this challenge.", users["username"])